 Airflow is an open-source framework and can be deployed in on-premise servers or cloud servers.
 It has built-in connectors to most of the industry-standard source and target combinations.
 It also allows writing custom plugins for databases that are not supported out of the box.
 Airflow provides a Directed Acyclic Graph (DAG) view which helps in managing the task flow and serves as documentation for the multitude of jobs.
 It also has a rich web UI to help with monitoring and job management.

-To know more about Airflow ETL, visit this link.
+To know more about Airflow ETL.

 Key Features Required to Design a DAG (Directed Acyclic Graph) for Airflow ETL Workflows